All Episodes

 Well, I know rationally it doesn't make sense, but if you understand liberals, if you understand their agenda, it makes perfect sense.

-If you understand that they exist to overthrow the country is founded, if you understand that, if you understand that they will lie and do whatever it takes to achieve what they want as members of the ruling class, then it all makes sense.
+If you understand that they exist to overthrow the country as founded, if you understand that, if you understand that they will lie and do whatever it takes to achieve what they want as members of the ruling class, then it all makes sense.

-It may not be something you want to admit.
+It may not be something you want to admit, but it is what it is.

 Not hard to understand at all.